SpokaneTech/SpokaneTech_Py/docs/CONTRIBUTING.md

 ### Dagger

-[Dagger](https://dagger.io/) is used for continuous intergration and provides a dev environment with a Celery, Redis, and Postgres instances.
+[Dagger](https://dagger.io/) is used for continuous integration and provides a dev environment with a Celery, Redis, and Postgres instances.

 To run Dagger locally you will need: